The MiSo Lab Team

 bboone3@ur.rochester.edu

 Bryanna received a B.S. in Psychology and a B.S.I. in Informatics from the University of Texas at Austin in May 2025 and was a research assistant in the Social Cognition Lab before joining the MiSo lab.
-She is interested in studying how mental processes become automatic as opposed to controlled.
-Specifically, she studies the dichotomy of automatic/controlled processes in the development of moral decision making and social categorization.
+Broadly, she is interested in the dichotomy of automatic vs. controlled processes in the development of moral decision making and social categorization.

 Graduate Students